Desillabius/goose-game/README.md

 ### Remarks

-This is a console-only game, so you should open the web browser console (preferibly Chrome).
+This is a console-only game, so you should open the web browser console (preferably Chrome).

 The game is based on a main class called Game, which is already instanciated.